 Forecasting Social Science Results

 Policymakers often rely on expert forecasts when choosing between different policy options, and academic researchers are increasingly integrating forecasts into their research designs and analyses.
 Yet there are currently neither common standards for eliciting or collecting forecasts, nor any repository to catalog them.
 Systematic collection would help us learn how actual results relate to scientists’ prior beliefs (or those of non-specialists), and how we can improve their accuracy and identify best practices for forecast elicitation.

-Led by Stefano DellaVigna (UC Berkeley) and Eva Vivalt (Australian National University), BITSS is supporting the development of Social Science Prediction Platform (currently in beta), where researchers can systematically collect, catalog, and access forecasts.
+Led by Stefano DellaVigna (UC Berkeley) and Eva Vivalt (Australian National University), BITSS is supporting the development of Social Science Prediction Platform, where researchers can systematically collect, catalog, and access forecasts.
 This platform has three main goals:

 - Allow researchers and policymakers to credibly capture forecasts about the results of experiments before their results are known.